astraspac2/Apex-FlightDeck/README.md

 A simple kOS script for Kerbal Space Program that prints live flight stats straight to the in-game terminal — no plugins, no dependencies, just kerboscript.
-We also have a Discord Server for more stuff and even some sneak peeks etc, if you wished to join the kink is here [Apex FlightDeck](https://discord.gg/9KJWW3JS6n)
+We also have a Discord Server for more stuff and even some sneak peeks etc, if you wished to join the link is here [Apex FlightDeck](https://discord.gg/9KJWW3JS6n)

 ## Features